FTC-Team14140/vr_physics/README.md

 Several example OpModes are provided in the org.firstinspires.ftc.teamcode package.

-New robot configurations can be created by extending the VirtualBot class; this requires some familiarity with the JavaFX 3D API.
+New robot configurations can be created by extending the VirtualBot class; this requires some familiarity with the JavaFX 3D API and the Ode4J API.
 Questions about this are welcome (via "Issues").

 To use:

   1. Make sure you have the Java 8 JDK installed on your PC.
 Also, install the free Community Edition of JetBrains IntelliJ IDEA.
-  2. Download the virtual_robot_3D.zip, and extract contents.
+  2. Download the vr_physics.zip, and extract contents.
 Open the project in IntelliJ.
 You'll see three modules in the project (Controller, TeamCode, and virtual_robot) -- the only module you'll need to touch is TeamCode.
 It contains the org.firstinspires.ftc.teamcode package.
   3. Write your OpModes in the org.firstinspires.ftc.teamcode package; make sure to include a @TeleOp or @Autonomous annotation.